Core

 In the past, Jupyter added a custom messaging system for developers to add their own objects with Front-end and Kernel-side components, and allowed them to communicate with each other.

-To do this, IPython adds a notion of a Comm.
+.
 This exists on both Front-end and Kernel-side components and communicates in either direction.
 Comm messages are an arbitrary data exchange format built on top of the Jupyter Messaging Protocol.

 Comm messages are one-way communications for updating comm state, synchronizing widget state, or requesting actions of a comm's counterpart.
 In requesting actions, comm messages work as a kernel-side request to front-end or front-end request to kernel-side.